djalbat/easy/README.md

 - `static fromHTML(Class, html, ...remainingArguments)`
 - `static fromDOMElement(Class, domElement, ...remainingArguments)`
 - `static fromProperties(Class, properties, ...remainingArguments)`
-- `static fromString(Class, properties)`
+- `static fromString(Class, properties, ...remainingArguments)`

-The `InputElement` class has all of these methods bar the last.
+The `InputElement` class also has these factory methods.
 Again bear in mind that the signatures will change for classes that inherit from the `Element` class.

 The `Input` and `Textarea` classes have the following methods, taken from the `InputElement` class: